Phylum: Magnoliophyta - Class: Equisetopsida - Order: Primulales - Family: Primulaceae

-This pretty, pink member of the Primrose family occurs in the northern part of the UK.
+This pretty, pink member of the Primrose family occurs in the northern part of Britain.
 It is localised and becoming increasingly rare due to the destruction of its habitat.

-This lovely spring flower is more common in the countries of northern and central Europe, including Slovenia where they have Common Primrose and Oxlip, too.
+Bird's-eye Primrose is more common in the countries of northern and mountainous parts of central Europe, including Slovenia where there are Common Primrose and Oxlip, too.

-The specimens on this page where photographed at Gait Barrows National Nature Reserve in Lancashire in mid-June.
+The Bird's-eye Primroses shown on this page where photographed at Gait Barrows National Nature Reserve in Lancashire in mid-June.